heense/frontenddocs/README.md

 # Novicell Frontenddocs
 Standards for developing flexible, durable, and sustainable HTML and CSS.
 This is the very first step of documenting our methods and work, in regards to frontend.
-We still need to describe and document our gulp setup, how to use it, and what can be improved.
+We still need to describe and document:
+* Our gulp setup and how to use it
+* Less in depth -- variables, mixins, etc.
+* Writing our javascript plugins, more specifically our js objects

 ## Contribution